Call Today! 888-234-8376

 Often times, people apply to whatever life insurance company they hear of first.
 This is a bad idea!
 You wouldn’t buy a car or a home without shopping around, so why would you buy from a life insurance company without doing so?
 We admit, it’s difficult to know which life insurance company is right for you, but choosing the wrong one can leave you denied a life insurance policy or paying a much higher premium than you should be paying.

 The key is finding the right company for you.
-The tricky part is, the best life insurance company for a diabetic friend, might not be the right one for you, the relatively healthy scuba diver.
 So how do you know which life insurance company and policy is best for who?
-We recommend that you speak to a member of the TermLife2Go team to make sure you’re getting the best coverage at the best price.
+We recommend that you speak to a life insurance agent who can help guide you towards the right company.

 Alcohol consumed within 24 hours of your life insurance medical exam can negatively impact your rate or eligibility.
 Alcohol often has high sugar content, plus having alcohol present in your urine on the day of your medical test is not the best idea.

 Similarly, supplements such as creatine and protein powders can show up in your urine sample.
-When an underwriter sees this in your urine, you may get a higher rate or you may be asked to do some additional follow up, such as having a urine sample taken by your doctor.
+When the insurance company sees this in your urine, you may get a higher rate or you may be asked to do some additional follow up, such as having a urine sample taken by your doctor.
 Either way, it’s a waste of time and money that can be easily avoided simply by laying off for two or three days before your exam.

 Tip: Don’t consume alcohol or workout supplements for at least 24-48 hours before your life insurance medical exam.